ultrabug/py3status/py3status/modules/README.md

                          @author Pierre Guilbert <pierre@1000mercis.com>
                          ---
-static_string            Display static text
+  static_string          Display static text.

-                         Display static text given by "text" parameter

                          Configuration parameters:
-                             - text          : text that should be printed
-                             - separator     : whether the separator is shown or not (True or False)
                              - color         : color of printed text
-                             - on_click      : read goo.gl/u10n0x
+                             - format        : text that should be printed
+                             - separator     : whether the separator is shown or not (true or false)

                          @author frimdo ztracenastopa@centrum.cz
                          ---